 1 medium potato

 1 lb. dried green split peas

 Put the pork hock in a soup pot or Dutch oven and cover it with cold water.
 Bring the pot to a boil, reduce the heat and simmer the hock for about four hours.
 Check occasionally, turn the hock and make sure that it is still mostly covered by water.
 Add a little water if necessary.
 The long slow simmer extracts gelatin from the bones and skin along with the flavor.

 Prepare the vegetables about half an hour before you remove the hock from the broth.
-Sort the dried peas into a colander by small handfuls to make sure there are no stones or other debris in them and rinse the peas under cold water.
-Let the peas drain, then add them to the broth before you chop the vegetables.
+Sort the dried peas into a colander by small handfuls to make sure there are no stones or other debris in them and rinse the peas under cold water and let them drain.
+After the hock has simmered for the four hours, carefully remove it from the water with tongs and let it cool on a plate.
+Add the peas to the broth before you chop the vegetables.

 Bring the soup to a boil, reduce the heat and let it simmer while you remove the meat from the hock.
 Use a sharp paring knife to remove the skin and separate the fat from the meat.
 Cut or shred the meat into small pieces and add them to the soup.
 Continue cooking the soup until the vegetables are tender.